Types of Wrenches- Useful Guide

 British name- impact driver /pneumatic spanner/ windy spanner/ rattle gun / Windy gun

-Impact wrench provides specific amount of torque for fastening or unfastening job.
+Impact wrench provides a specific amount of torque for fastening or unfastening jobs.
 It’s a great choice to tackle multiple nuts.
-If your project needs more speed and ease-of-use than precision, it’s a perfect tool.
-However, if your project requires precision, impact wrench won’t be a great choice to do the job.
+If your project needs more speed and ease of use than precision, it’s a perfect tool.
+However, if your project requires precision, an impact wrench won’t be a great choice to do the job.

 Features and Uses